Bounga/bounga.org/_posts/2011-09-12-thor-a-command-line-scripting-tool.markdown

   # => 1
   # => 2
   # => 3
+{% endhighlight %}

 # Interacting with user

-Thor bundles some method that ease interacting with user.
+Thor bundles some methods which ease interacting with user.
 Here are some:

 - say
 - ask